JHR1986/johnhenryroche-ms2-visitjapan/README.md

 ## Features
 - The website is responsive on all device sizes (and has been tested through Chrome Dev Tools on various devices including iPhone 6, iPhone X, Galaxy S5, iPad and Desktop).
-- The website has several interactive elements, including two Bootstrap buttons on the Home page which can be clicked to navigate to the Experiences and Enquiries Pages, as well as a Google Map utilising API and a Bootstrap form with a modal.
+- The website has several interactive elements, including two Bootstrap buttons on the Home page which can be clicked to navigate to the Experiences and Enquiries Pages, as well as a Google Map utilising API and a Bootstrap form with a modal which utilises EmailJS.
 - Each page in the website features a responsive Bootstrap navigation bar with the site logo featured to the left and the three page links to the right (with the active page highlighted), and these pages also each contain a 4 column Bootstrap footer with a copyright message, address, opening hours and contact information (email and phone).
 The Homepage features a large hero image, while there are various smaller images inputted in Enquiries and a large Google Map in the Experiences page.
 Each page has been designed to be intuitive and easy to follow, with text prepared in a concise and to the point structure, and flows in a logical manner from the Home Page to the Enquiries Page:
     - Home Page: Hero Image with Heading Text and Overview Text detailing the purpose of the website.
     - Experiences Page: Google Map with four markers containing synopsis information about these areas, and information about activities/things to do in these four cities (Tokyo, Osaka, Kyoto & Sapporo) detailed below.